umdenes100/MachineLearningPilot/README.md

 `device = torch.device('cuda')`

 We will be using resnet18, a neural network with 18 layers, many of which have been pre-trained specifically for image processing.
-To use resnet18, we define our model as:
+**IF YOU WISH TO TEST ANOTHER PRETRAINED MODEL, SEE [THIS SECTION](https://umdenes100.github.io/MachineLearningPilot/#other-models)** To use resnet18, we define our model as:

 `model = torchvision.models.resnet18(pretrained=True)`